buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 ## Benefits of Remote Bazel

 Remote Bazel makes it easy to configure the OS, architecture, and container image of the remote runner.
-This makes it easy to run builds that must run on a specific platform.
+This makes it easy to run builds on a specific platform.

 Remote Bazel also has the following performance benefits: